RFM Analysis Notebook

 1. Including Sessions with No Payment

 Always join parking_history to payment_history before calculating RFM.
-Sessions that ended without payment distort recency and frequency.
+Sessions that ended without payment will mess up recency and frequency.

 2. Choosing the Wrong Analysis Window

 Too short (1 month) misses seasonal customers.
-Too long (3 years) dilutes recent behaviour.
-12 months is the standard starting point — adjust if your business has strong seasonality.
+Too long (3 years) hides recent changes in behavior.
+12 months is the standard starting point.
+Adjust it if your business has a strong seasonal pattern.

-3. Using Equal Score Boundaries Instead of Percentiles
+3. Using Fixed Score Boundaries Instead of Percentiles

-Setting R score 5 = "parked within 7 days" is fragile — it depends on your data's distribution and breaks when traffic changes.
-NTILE and pd.qcut adapt to the actual data distribution automatically.
+Setting R score 5 = "parked within 7 days" is fragile.
+It depends on your current data and breaks when traffic changes.
+NTILE and pd.qcut follow the actual data distribution, so they adjust on their own.

 4. Treating All Segments as Equally Important

-Segments with high monetary value deserve more investment.
-Always weight business actions by revenue impact, not just customer count.
+Segments with high monetary value deserve more attention.
+Always weigh business actions by revenue impact, not just by customer count.